hwdsl2/setup-ipsec-vpn/README.md

 **-OR-**

 A dedicated server or Virtual Private Server (VPS), freshly installed with one of the above OS.
-In addition, Debian 7 (Wheezy) can be used with <a href="extras/vpnsetup-debian-7-workaround.sh" target="_blank">this workaround</a>.
+In addition, Debian 7 (Wheezy) can also be used with <a href="extras/vpnsetup-debian-7-workaround.sh" target="_blank">this workaround</a>.
 OpenVZ VPS is NOT supported, users could instead try <a href="https://github.com/Nyr/openvpn-install" target="_blank">OpenVPN</a>.

 This also includes Linux VMs in public clouds, such as <a href="https://blog.ls20.com/digitalocean" target="_blank">DigitalOcean</a>, <a href="https://blog.ls20.com/vultr" target="_blank">Vultr</a>, <a href="https://blog.ls20.com/linode" target="_blank">Linode</a>, <a href="https://cloud.google.com/compute/" target="_blank">Google Compute Engine</a>, <a href="https://amazonlightsail.com" target="_blank">Amazon Lightsail</a>, <a href="https://azure.microsoft.com" target="_blank">Microsoft Azure</a>, <a href="http://www.softlayer.com/" target="_blank">IBM SoftLayer</a>, <a href="https://www.rackspace.com" target="_blank">Rackspace</a> and <a href="http://vcloud.vmware.com" target="_blank">VMware vCloud Air</a>.